jendrikseipp/vulture/README.md

 `--exclude *settings.py,docs/`).

-Another way of ignoring errors is to annotate the line causing the false positive with `# noqa: <ERROR_CODE>` in a trailing comment (e.g., `# noqa: V103`).
+Another way of ignoring errors is to annotate the line causing the false positive with `# noqa: <ERROR_CODE>` in a trailing comment (e.g., `#
+noqa: V103`).
 The `ERROR_CODE` specifies what kind of dead code to ignore (see the table below for the list of error codes).
 In case no error code is specified, Vulture ignores all results for the line.

-Note that the line number for any decorated object is the same as the line number of the first decorator.
+(Note that the line number for decorated objects is the line number of the first decorator.)

+We recommend using whitelists instead of `noqa` comments, since `noqa` comments add visual noise to the code and make it harder to read.

 **Ignoring names**